reegnz/asdfzf/README.md

 ## Usage

-The asdf hides asdf commands behind an fzf interactive selection interface.
+The asdfzf command hides asdf commands behind an fzf interactive selection interface.

 There are no arguments.
 Just run `asdfzf` and that's it!